 Usually, starter lens kits are low quality.
 For vlogging from home, you will want to start with a fixed 50mm f/1.8 or f/1.4 lens.
 With them you won’t suffer perspective distortion, your image will be sharper and low-light recording will be much better.
 On the other hand, you’ll need a wide-angle lens (18-35mm) if you want to show more of your surroundings, or if you’re recording really close to the camera (like when walking around with the camera).

 You might want to get an 18-50mm f/1.8 lens if you want to have a lens that is good for both situations.
 Nevertheless, when your vlogs involve speaking in front of a static camera, a prime 50mm is best.

-Still, bear in mind that some DSLRs come with the starting lens kit for no extra price.
-Just make sure they aren’t going to charge extra for it.
+Still, bear in mind that few DSLRs come with the starting lens kit for no extra price.
+Just make sure they aren’t going to charge extra for it before ordering one.

 Take into account that you will also need a good microphone.
 DSLRs’ built-in microphones are not good.
 If you want to get the best quality with a DSLR, you better pick up with sound quality too.
 Here you will find a list of good shotgun mics you can use.
 You should bear in mind their cost before finally deciding which DSLR to get.

 Finally, you will want to consider a tripod either for recording in selfie mode or for recording in a home studio setup.
 I’ve reviewed the best for vlogging right here.

 You will see that the most significant difference between some cameras here is their sensor size.
 The best ones are Full-Frame, while the rest are APS-C.

 Full-Frame is the biggest sensor size.
 This means that they are significantly better in low light—and by low light, I’m including indoors during the day— they can also achieve a more intense Bokeh effect and they are able to capture a wider frame, like if you were zoomed out.